mikedsp/hitechdb/longview-performance-analysis/README.md

 # longview-performance-analysis

-If you’re interested in learning more about real-world LoRaWAN IoT systems and/or data analysis of real-world IoT systems, and/or exercising critical thinking skills, then this GitHub repository might be for you.
+If you’re interested in learning more about real-world LoRaWAN IoT systems and/or data analysis of real-world IoT systems, and/or exercising critical thinking skills, then this GitHub repository folder might be for you.

 Longview is a LoRaWAN IoT system with 7 devices and 1 IoT gateway.
 The Longview system is in Starkville, Mississippi and uses The Things Industries as a LoRaWAN Network Server (LNS).